EcoJulia/Phylo.jl/README.md

-**Phylo** is a [Julia](http://www.julialang.org) package that provides functionality for generating phylogenetic trees to feed into our [Diversity][diversity-url] package to calculate phylogenetic diversity. `Phylo` is currently in *alpha*, and is missing much functionality that people may desire, so please
-[raise an issue][issues-url] if/when you find problems or missing functionality - don't assume that I know!
+**Phylo** is a [Julia](http://www.julialang.org) package that provides functionality for generating phylogenetic trees to feed into our [Diversity][diversity-url] package to calculate phylogenetic diversity. `Phylo` is currently in *beta*, but is probably still missing much of the functionality that people may desire, so please [raise an issue][issues-url] if/when you find problems or missing functionality - don't assume that I know!

 Currently the package can be used to make trees manually, to generate random trees using the framework from `Distributions`, and to read newick and nexus format trees from files.
+It can also be used to evolve continuous and discrete traits on the resultant phylogenies, and plot all of this using `Plots` recipes.
+Finally, the trees and traits are capable of handling `Unitful` units, so the branch lengths can be time based, and traits that relate directly to physical units (e.g. size) can be directly evolved.

 For instance, to construct a sampler for 5 tip non-ultrametric trees, and then generate one or two random tree of that type (the examples below are from the master branch, but work similarly on the current release):

 ```julia
 julia> using Phylo